Do I need Skid Plates on my Jeep JK/JKU Wrangler?

 The factory gas tank skid plate is a very thin sheet metal cover over the actual plastic tank.
-It holds the gas tank in place and provides some protection against puncturing the tank, but does little to prevent it from getting crushed here and there.
-An aftermarket gas tank skid fits over the stock one and is made from much thicker material to provide significantly more protection from damage.
+It holds the gas tank in place and provides some protection against puncturing the tank but, does little to prevent it from getting crushed here and there.
+A good quality gas tank skid fits over the stock one and is made from much thicker material to provide significantly more protection from damage.
 This spot on the belly of your Jeep will see a lot of impacts since it's right in the middle, so it is worth that extra protection.
-Skid Row makes separate models for the 4 door JKU and the 2 door JK .
+Skid Row makes separate models for the 4 door JKU and the 2 door JK.

-This Skid Row Offroad engine/transmission skid plate protects the oil pan, the transmission, and the exhaust crossover pipe.
+This before and after shows how vulnerable the engine and transmission are to damage.
+It's easy to see how the Skid Row Offroad engine/transmission skid plate protects the oil pan, the transmission, and the exhaust crossover pipe.

-Rubicon model JK's come equipped with Jeep's Electronic Sway Bar Disconnect system.
-The sway bar disconnect motor sits behind the front plastic valance that comes stock.
+Rubicon model JK's come equipped with Jeep's Electronic Sway Bar Disconnect system and not all of them have an optional skid plate to protect them.
+Often, the sway bar disconnect motor sits just above the plastic front valance that comes stock.
 Since that piece won't really provide any protection when off-roading, a skid plate is a good idea.
 This motor is a very expensive part to replace once broken.
 The other problem is that you can't reconnect the front sway bar without it and that means a slow and potentially dangerous drive home.
 Protecting this area with a metal skid plate will give you peace of mind about this vulnerable part.

-The transfer case is completely covered by this Skid Row Offroad skid plate and there is now a nice, smooth surface instead of ribs.
+The transfer case is completely covered by this Skid Row Offroad skid plate and there is now a nice, smooth surface instead of gaps and bumps.

 Another critical part of your drivetrain that needs protection is the transfer case.
-Thankfully, the JK does come with a fairly substantial skid plate from the factory, but it's kinda small and it definitely isn't smooth.
+Thankfully, the JK does come with a fairly substantial skid plate from the factory, but it's kinda small, doesn't cover the entire transfer case, and it definitely isn't smooth.
 Even so, you can use the stock skid plate initially and then upgrade later, if desired.
-An aftermarket transfer case skid plate will not only give you more protection, but it will also create a smoother surface for rocks or trail debris to slide against.
+An aftermarket transfer case skid plate will not only give you more protection, but it will also create a smoother surface for rocks and other trail debris to slide against.

 One of the most important spots to protect under your Jeep is its transmission, especially if it is an automatic transmission.
 The oil pan of an automatic transmission is thin, easily-damaged, sheetmetal.
 Once torn the subsequent loss of fluid will create a huge oily mess on the trail and will definitely leave you stranded.
 It doesn’t matter if the Jeep is on the trail or road, an immobile Jeep is never a good thing.
 The skid plate for the transmission is usually combined with the oil pan or engine skid plate and is different for the early model years and late-model years.

-Aftermarket skid plates are a great way to smooth out the underside of your Jeep and gain piece of mind when off-road.
-You can buy skid plates individually from different companies to create your own skid plate system or you can buy skid plate packages that cover most areas.
-Either way, your Jeep gets the protection it needs when you go play off-road.
+Aftermarket off-road skid plates are a great way to smooth out the underside of your Jeep and gain piece of mind when off-road.
+You can buy Jeep skid plates individually from different companies to create your own skid plate system or you can buy skid plate packages that cover most areas.
+Either way, your Jeep becomes more capable and more bullet-proof with the protection it needs when you play off-road.